Getting Lost (Scary for Kids & Parents!)

 - Before hitting the road for an extended vacation, be sure to schedule a pre-trip check up with your child’s pediatrician.
 The doctor will be able to check for any developing illnesses.

-- Dress your child in very bright clothing.
-It’s so much easier to see them if you can spot a bright yellow, orange or hot pink shirt.
+- Dress your child in very bright clothing when traveling.
+It’s so much easier to see them in a crowd if you can spot a bright yellow, orange or hot pink shirt.

 - Take a photo of your child each morning so you have a record of what they are wearing.

-- Before going into an establishment (like a theme park or museum) discuss what to do if lost.
+- Before going into an establishment (like a theme park or museum) discuss with your kids what to do if lost.

 - Remind children to stay put in case they are lost.